lzwjava/lzwjava.github.io/original/2024-12-10-life-tips-en.md

 image: false
 lang: en
 layout: post
-title: 'Complete Life Philosophy: Practical Tips for Living, Learning, and Innovation'
+title: 'Practical Tips for Living, Learning, and Innovation'
 prompt: Do not translate specific items such as project names, company names, or school names, human names if you are not sure.
 top: 10